 Aerial photograph of the intake of a longitudinal training dam in the Dutch Waal River which divides the river into a side and main channel.
-The side channel was constructed with a sill at the upstream entrance (left side of the picture) and an unobstructed outflow at the downstream side (right side of the picture).
 (Source: Rijkswaterstaat).

-Due to climate change, more extreme river conditions will occur in the Netherlands but also abroad due to long dry periods and extreme discharge peaks.
-To mitigate these effects, longitudinal training dams are implemented in the inner bend of a 10 km river stretch in the Waal River.
-These dams aim at increasing the flow depth in the fairway or navigation channel during periods of low water levels and to decrease water levels during floods.
-Despite the fact that different kinds of longitudinal dam-like structures can be found in multiple rivers internationally (e.g. the Loire River near Chatillon sur Loire in France and the Main River near Karlstadt am Main in Germany), there is not yet in-depth knowledge on the way these structures regulate water and sediment flows.
-Erosion and deposition patterns in both fairway and side channel are important for river managers, as they might increase the need for dredging the fairway or limit the suitability of the side channel to be used by recreational boaters.
+More extreme river conditions will likely occur in The Netherlands, for instance, longer dry periods and more extreme discharge peaks.
+To mitigate these effects, longitudinal training dams have been implemented in the inner bend of a 10 km river stretch in the Waal River (see Figure).
+The purpose of these dams is to increase the flow depth in the navigation channel during low water levels and to decrease high water levels.
+Despite the fact that longitudinal dams can be found in different forms in multiple rivers internationally (e.g. the Loire river in France and the Main River in Germany), there is not yet in-depth knowledge on how these structures regulate water and sediment flows.
+Erosion and deposition patterns in both the navigation and side channel are important for river managers, as they might increase the need for dredging on the main channel or limit the suitability of the side channel to be used by recreational boaters.

 Key goals: Fundamental understanding Innovative monitoring